oss-slu/oss.slu.github.io/docs/about/community.md

 We welcome the participation of anyone interested in contributing to the projects in our portfolio.
 You can work on open issues on projects in our portfolio, create a new issue, or e-mail us if you want to be more involved.

-Join the conversation in the Open Sourc with SLU [Slack workspace](https://join.slack.com/t/oswslu/shared_invite/zt-24f0qhjbo-NkSfQ4LOg5wXxBdxP4vzfA)
+Join the conversation in the Open Source with SLU [Slack workspace](https://join.slack.com/t/oswslu/shared_invite/zt-24f0qhjbo-NkSfQ4LOg5wXxBdxP4vzfA).

 ## Overview